 In this paper, we propose a novel neuro-symbolic approach InterpretE that explicitly connects the embedding vectors to the desired task-driven or user selected aspects of the KG entities.
-Taking inspiration from previous works on conceptual spaces [25], we accomplish this by deriving new vector spaces (from the vector of a given KGEM) having interpretable dimensions that can be understood in terms of the human-understandable aspects of the entities.
+Taking inspiration from previous works on conceptual spaces [22], we accomplish this by deriving new vector spaces (from the vector of a given KGEM) having interpretable dimensions that can be understood in terms of the human-understandable aspects of the entities.
 This understandability can help in enabling informed decisions in downstream semantic tasks (e.g. recommendation systems and entity clustering), debugging and comparing the models as well as understanding hidden biases [56].

 An overview of the proposed approach is shown in Figure 1.
-While several previous works have proposed KG embedding models that attempt to capture the semantics of entities in terms of ontological information [28, 72], these approaches are limited to encapsulating only the ontological classes or types of entities (e.g., whether an entity is a person or an organization).
+While several previous works have proposed KG embedding models that attempt to capture the semantics of entities in terms of ontological information [25, 57], these approaches are limited to encapsulating only the ontological classes or types of entities (e.g., whether an entity is a person or an organization).
 They are not designed to account for other relevant or application-specific aspects of the entities, for instance, the location where a person was born or the awards received by a scientist.
-In contrast, our approach allows for the incorporation of a broader range of existing and interesting aspects from

-KG data, especially for entities.
+In contrast, our approach allows for the incorporation of a broader range of existing and interesting aspects from KG data, especially for entities.
 Through various experiments, we demonstrate that the vector spaces generated by InterpretE can effectively encapsulate any desired semantic aspects from the KG.
 Moreover, our method is highly flexible, accommodating a diverse array of entity aspects in terms of both quantity and type.
-The evaluation of the approach is presented in terms of the quality of the resulting clusters in the derived vector space, as well in terms of the semantic similarity of the corresponding entities.
-We also make the code publicly available to promote further research in this important direction.